 Another major difference is in the way they are operated.
-The earliest models of roller shutters had to be manually opened an closed individually.
-A time consuming and difficult job that had to be performed every time you wanted your home or business to be effectively secured.
+The earliest models of roller shutters had to be manually opened and closed individually.
+A time-consuming and difficult job that had to be performed every time you wanted your home or business to be effectively secured.

 After this, electric roller shutters were invented, and switching systems allowed multiple roller shutters to be opened and closed from a single point.
 This was a major step forward because it made the process of closing an opening a much quicker and easier task.

 Then came the invention of the remote control, which not only improved convenience but also safety.
 You no longer had to leave your vehicle to operate the device, so if it was raining you could avoid getting soaked, and you didn’t have to worry about lurkers lying in wait, ready to ambush you as you approached your door.

 As good as this was, there were still flaws in the design that could allow for the remote signal to be blocked or hijacked (this is a process of duplicating the signal so it can be used to gain unauthorized access).

 The very latest systems use an encrypted access code that is virtually impossible to crack, and instead of operating through a line-of-sight remote control, they are now IoT devices that can be accessed through an Internet connection.
 This means you can use your phone to control it, and the whole process has end-to-end encryption, so there is no chance of the signal being hijacked or blocked.